Volodimirich/Advance_ML/task2/ReadMe.md

-Submition was late on 0 days
+Submition was late on 2:30 hours